Grisshink/scrap/README.md

 - The code runs in a separate thread.
 This solves some performance issues compared to Scratch
 - Modularized interface.
 Most of the interface can be rearranged or moved to another tab
 - *(WIP)* Standalone builds.
 Scrap projects can be built and run as native executables without significant runtime overhead

-## ⚠️ WARNING ⚠️

-Scrap is currently in **Beta** stage.
-Some features may be missing or break, so use with caution!

 ## Controls